Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 (CNN) — Ozzy Osbourne, the hellraising frontman of Black Sabbath and reality TV star, has died aged 76.

-The news was confirmed via the Associated Press on Tuesday, who included a statement from the Osbourne family:
+The news was confirmed via a statement from the Osbourne family shared with CNN on Tuesday:

 “It is with more sadness than mere words can convey that we have to report that our beloved Ozzy Osbourne has passed away this morning.
 He was with his family and surrounded by love.
 We ask everyone to respect our family privacy at this time.”